christophe0606/ComputeGraphYAML/README.md

 * `sint16_t`
 * `sint8_t`

 It can also be more complex datatypes defined with a C struct.
-More complex datatypes have to be define at the beginning of the graph description.
+More complex datatypes have to be define at the beginning of the graph description using the [`structures:`](#structures) field.